Skip Navigation

 Map showing the CID Station at South Dearborn Street and Seattle Boulevard South focus area.
 The map shows is a zoomed out aerial view stretching from Lumen Field in the south, Pioneer Square to the north, Alaska Way to the West, and Little Saigon and First Hill to the East.
 The entire map is greyed out except for the CID Station at South Dearborn Street and Seattle Boulevard South focus area, which also has a dotted line to show the boundaries of the focus area as it relates to the surrounding neighborhood.

-CID Station at S Dearborn Street and Seattle Blvd S. (Click on image to view more info)
+CID station at S Dearborn St and Seattle Blvd S. (Click on image to view more info)

 Map showing the Midtown Station at James Street and City Hall Park focus area.
 The map shows is a zoomed out aerial view stretching from Lumen Field in the south, Pioneer Square to the north, Alaska Way to the West, and Little Saigon and First Hill to the East.
 The entire map is greyed out except for the Midtown Station at James Street and City Hall Park focus area, which also has a dotted line to show the boundaries of the focus area as it relates to the surrounding neighborhood.